hsyen23/ros2_control_example/src/custom_interfaces/README.md

 Header: The file name is Header.msg.
 Therefore, we can find the message file in std_msgs/msg/Header.msg.

 ## Don't need to sepcify Header structure again in custom message
-Like use standard data type, just write
+Like use standard data type, just write in `.msg`.
 ```
 std_msgs/Header header
 string[] joint_names